BBBase-EHeresy/PPPub/docs/rules_manual/magical_powers.md

 **DURATION: INSTANT**

-*The caster causes the ground beneath their feet to tremble and shake, sending a crack towards the enemy that throws their foes to the floor as a gaping fissure spreads across the battlefield.*

 This power targets one enemy model within range, and any model that falls under the line.
 Draw a straight line, 1mm wide, that extends D6" from the target in the direction directly away from the caster.

 **Channelled** — The line instead extends out 2D6".